snotskie/ttrpg/md/index.md

 ### Checks
 <!-- _class: rules -->

-Most situations in this game can be resolved by performing a Check or a Contest (described later in this chapter).
+Most situations in this game can be resolved by performing a Check.

 To perform a Check: